hanaravind/todo/README.md

 3. Now you can start your development server by typing command `ng serve`

+4. on Login componenet you can give any username , password for going inside the dashboard.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.